Pathoschild/smapi-mod-dump/source/~Felix-Dev/ToolUpgradeDeliveryService/README.md

 ## Compatibility
 * Compatible with Stardew Valley 1.3 on Windows/Linux (Mac likely, but not tested).
 * Works in both single-player and multiplayer.
 * This mod is compatible with the mod [Rented Tools](https://www.nexusmods.com/stardewvalley/mods/1307).
-When you add the upgraded tool to your inventory, Clint's rented tool will be sent back to him.
+Enable the option `RemoveToolDuplicates` so that rented tools will be removed from the inventory.
+See [Configure](#configure) for more details.
 * This mod is compatible with the mod [Prismatic Tools](https://www.nexusmods.com/stardewvalley/mods/2428).

 ## See also